-This is very false statement because conducting your own professional photoshoot will cost you thousands and sometimes tens of thousands of dollars.
-These kinds of costs rarely pay off for small businesses and the general customers.
-Stock imagery is a viable option as it is cost effective.
+This is a false statement because conducting your own professional photoshoot will cost you thousands and sometimes tens of thousands of dollars.
+These kinds of costs rarely pay off for small businesses and general customers.
+Stock imagery is a viable option as it is cost-effective.

-If you wonder how cost effective it is in comparison, Depositphotos has a Flexible Plan in place where images will cost about $1 each.
-If you’re putting together a marketing plan and images are a must, this is a great alternative which won’t reflect too much on your budget and provide you a collection of images that you can use for years to come.
+If you wonder how cost-effective it is in comparison, Depositphotos has a Flexible Plan in place where images will cost about $1 each.
+If you’re putting together a marketing plan and images are a must, this is a great alternative that won’t reflect too much on your budget and provide you a collection of images that you can use for years to come.

 A matter of opinion